 - Making use of – instead of doubting – your own reactions

 - Recognizing your strengths and believably giving yourself credit for them

 - Expressing a wider range of emotions, because it now feels safe to do so

-- Experiencing more playfulness in your work and relationships
+- Experiencing more joy and meaning in your work and relationships

 - Relying on people instead of substances to feel better.